nya3jp/tast/docs/test_attributes.md

     tests.
 Details on adding tests can be found in this [tast-add-test] document (googlers only).
      * `group:criticalstaging` - This group will be used to indicate a test is intended on going into "mainline" critical testing.
 This group will be run on all boards/models;
        on ToT only.
-Tests can only remain in this group long enough to gather signal (10 days), after which the owner must promote them into mainline only, or back into informational.
-If no owner action is taken after a 4 day grace period, they will be moved into informational.
+Tests can only remain in this group long enough to gather signal (10 consecutive builds), after which the owner must promote them into mainline only, or back into informational.
+If no owner action is taken after a 4 builds grace period, they will be moved into informational.
      * `informational`: This group indicate a test is not critical.
 *   `group:hw_agnostic` - A test that is not dependent on physical HW and can be run on x86 VMs.